 Cuban-Americans have long ago ceased having hegemony on this matter.
 Only the remnants of the older generation, mostly those who fled the embargo and their immediate offspring, are left among the fervent embargo supporters.
 Prior to Trump, most polls taken since 2000 have shown an increasing number of Cuban-Americans believe the embargo is a failed policy and should be lifted.

-And while the Cuban-American population largely supported Trump, most observers believe this has a much to do with their adoration of a strong man than to their support of the embargo.
+And while the Cuban-American population largely supported Trump, most observers believe this has as much to do with their adoration of a strong man as with their support of the embargo.
 According to Fernand Amandi, a lecturer in the Department of Political Science at the University of Miami, “Cubans generally like people who are forceful and aggressive and convey strength and for better or for worse, Trump does convey those things."
-In other words, they largely voted for Trump, not the embargo as a policy.
+In other words, they largely voted for strong-man Trump, not the embargo as a policy.

 Who benefits by maintaining the embargo?

 If we discount first generation Cuban-Americans, who are increasingly marginalized by age and attrition, we are left with three groups that benefit by the embargo.
 The first is politicians.
 Senator Marco Rubio initially won his seat through the support of Cuban-American hardliners.
 And even though his rabid anti-Castro stance is out-of-step with the majority of young Cubans it is one that he personally believes, supports, and will never abandon.
 The same can be said for former Congresswoman Ileana Ros-Lehtinen and current Congressman Marion Diaz-Balart.

 The second group to benefit is U.S. agribusiness and pharmaceuticals.
 Since the imposition of the full embargo in 1962, there have been a series of amendments that have either allowed or taken away the right of major U.S. agribusiness and pharmaceuticals to sell food and drugs directly to Cuba for humanitarian purposes.